jdoleary/Spellmasons/docs/TasksCurrent.md

 - somehow changing servers resulted in the old underworld's state still hanging around in lobby
 - investigate: `// TODO will the stack just keep growing`
     - turn_phases should work on a queue not a stack (this is mostly relevant for singleplayer and when the NPCs are just hashing it out cause all the players are dead so it doesn't stack overflow)
+    - Just make it a while loop that triggers/awaits the next AI turn until it's the players tuurn
 # Pre playtest
 - Need a restart screen after a team wipe
 - No indication that it's the enemy's turn